scalableinternetservices/ucsb_website/_slide_src/13_http2_quic.md

 ---

-# HTTP Keepalive
+# HTTP Keep-alive

 .fx: img-left

 ![Head of Line Blocking](img/tcp_head_of_line_blocking.png)

-HTTP Keepalive was introduced to help reuse TCP connections for HTTP, but there are issues.
+HTTP Keep-alive was introduced to help reuse TCP connections for HTTP, but there are issues.

-While we can resuse a TCP socket for multiple HTTP requests, one heavyweight request can starve all others.
+While we can reuse a TCP socket for multiple HTTP requests, one heavyweight request can starve all others.

 This is called __Head-of-line blocking__.